tuzz/frequency_enumerator/README.md

 My motivation for building this gem is to more intelligently brute-force the problem of finding [self-enumerating pangrams](http://en.wikipedia.org/wiki/Pangram#Self-enumerating_pangrams) by using classical literature to build a frequency distribution of English text.

 In theory, mutating the E's, T's, A's, O's and I's first should result in attempts that correlate with English text and therefore are more likely to be solutions.

+## Improvements

+There's plenty of scope for improvement:

+* It'd be nice if you could specify offsets for each variate, or ranges.
+* Specifying a bit count is a bit rubbish and depends on the implementation too much.
+* Optimisations.
+Currently ticking over at about 8,000 attempts/s.

 ## Contribution